Skip to main content

 Improving Mental Health Treatment

-Today, our Armed Services continue to struggle with the stigma associated with mental illness despite ongoing efforts at the Department of Defense and Department of Veterans Affairs to increase screening, counseling and awareness.
+Today, our Armed Services continue to struggle with the stigma associated with mental illness despite ongoing efforts at the Department of Defense and the Department of Veterans Affairs to increase screening, counseling, and awareness.
 Too often, service members resist treatment and hide warning signs, attributing underperformance in combat and difficulty readjusting to civilian life to less serious causes.
-In many tragic cases, undiagnosed mental illness and Traumatic Brain Injury (TBI) have resulted in domestic violence, drug and alcohol abuse and suicide.
+In many tragic cases, undiagnosed mental illness and Traumatic Brain Injury (TBI) have resulted in domestic violence, drug and alcohol abuse, and suicide.

 In an effort to improve mental health screenings and treatment, I authored the Service Members Mental Health Screening Act and the Military Suicide Reduction Act.
-Together these bills ensure that service members receive mandatory pre, mid, and post-deployment that holistically address past diagnoses and treatments and initiate treatment in combat, where many mental health challenges are likely to originate.
+Together, these bills ensure that service members receive mandatory pre-, mid-, and post-deployment screenings that holistically address past diagnoses and treatments and initiate treatment in combat, where many mental health challenges are likely to originate.
 I also authored the Military Mental Health Improvement Act, which ensures that service members are aware of their privacy rights when pursuing mental health treatment.
 This aims to avoid the common misperception that treatment will negatively impact career progression, dissuading service members from pursuing the help they need.

 These bills passed the House and were signed into law by President Obama as amendments to the FY 2012 and FY 2014 National Defense Authorization Acts.